wesleyharuo/Fleet-Rebalancing-Station-Availability-Analysis/README.md

 ## Key Results

-### Downtown e-bike share — the smoking gun
+### Downtown ......... share — the smoking gun

 | Period | Classic | Electric |
 |---|---|---|
 | Sep 15–30 (baseline) | 80.1% | 19.9% |
 | Oct 1–14 (outage window) | 95.0% | 5.0% |

-The classic-bike share jumped from 80% to 95% in two weeks — riders didn't stop riding, they switched to whatever bikes were available.
+The classic-bike share jumped from 80% to 95% in two weeks — riders didn't stop riding, they switched to whatever ......... were available.
 This pattern is diagnostic of a supply-side issue (charging infrastructure), not a demand-side issue (weather, pricing, interest).

 ### Hourly pattern

 The drop is concentrated in commute hours (8 AM and 5 PM).
 Off-peak hours show normal seasonal patterns.
-This reinforces the diagnosis — commuters rely on e-bikes for predictable, fast trips; recreational riders are more flexible.
+This reinforces the diagnosis — commuters rely on e-......... for predictable, fast trips; recreational riders are more flexible.

 ### Weather control